carriercomm/go-to/ProjectReport.md

 Develop a threat model, analyze related security risks and mitigation techniques.

 ## In Scope

-As Public Cloud providers Amazon AWS and Windows Azure are used.
+* Amazon AWS and Windows Azure Public Cloud providers are used

-Ubuntu Linux 12.04 LTS is used in this project.
+* Ubuntu Linux 12.04 LTS is used in this project as a Guest OS
-This OS version is most widly used and available from all Public Cloud Providers.
+* Vagrant on top of VirtualBox is used as a local Private Cloud
+* Docker is used to manage Linux Containers in the Guest OS
+* VPN tunnel between Cloud Providers is used to transers OS images.

 #Design
 ## Evaluating options